DataDog/dd-agent-comp-experiments/doc/wip.md

 It may be that this is unrelated to components -- need more info.

-## ModuleParams Defaults

-Currently, the guide recommends that `ModuleParams` be optional and that its zero value be meaningful.
-But this may result in a lot of `if params.Xyz == "" { params.Xyz = "real default" }`, which could be annoying and ugly.

-If component users were encouraged to use `fx.Replace(foo.ModuleParams{ Xyz: "specific value" })` to specify parameters, then the component's module could use `fx.Supply(ModuleParams{ Xyz: "real default", ... }` to supply nonzero defaults.

-Another option is to require `*ModuleParams`, in which case `nil` serves as a distinct value indicating "use the defaults".

 ## Remote Components

 [The RFC](https://github.com/DataDog/architecture/blob/master/rfcs/agent-component-architecture/rfc.md#remote-component-considerations) mentions remote components, but without much detail.